 Microsoft Teams for US Government

 Microsoft Teams is the hub for teamwork in Microsoft 365.
 The Teams service enables instant messaging, audio and video calling, rich online meetings, mobile experiences, and extensive web conferencing capabilities.
 In addition, Teams provides file and data collaboration and extensibility features and integrates with Microsoft 365 and other Microsoft and partner apps.
-You can find more about Teams in GCC High in this blog.

 Microsoft Planner for US Government